ikding/website/content/career/2015-04-20_matsci_to_datasci.rst

 I employ several different social network sites in job search – this is not limited to data science, but applicable to technical jobs in general.
 Here is how each social networks / website complement each other in my case:

-1. Indeed: you can set up job alerts here; this is a very good job aggregator, and you can set up the job alerts so that it will be delivered daily to your email.
+1. `Indeed <https://www.indeed.com>`_: you can set up job alerts here; this is a very good job aggregator, and you can set up the job alerts so that it will be delivered daily to your email.
 I set up alerts for "data scientist" jobs in San Francisco bay area, that would be a pretty wide net in itself.
 If you have companies that you are particularly interested in, you can set up company specific alerts such as: "Company:(Tesla) (Scientist OR Engineer) jobs".

-2. LinkedIn: I use LinkedIn to find connections after I narrow down on a company that I am interested in.
+2. `LinkedIn <https://www.linkedin.com>`_: LinkedIn: I use LinkedIn to find connections after I narrow down on a company that I am interested in.
 From there, I try to get informational interview from insiders; if timing is right, I can also ask for job referrals.
 See the section on "Importance of Networking and Connections", above.

-3. Glassdoor: Glassdoor let employees publish anonymous reviews of the employers.
+3. `Glassdoor <https://www.glassdoor.com>`_: Glassdoor let employees publish anonymous reviews of the employers.
 I use this website when I am doing research on the company that I am interested in, often before the information and on-site interviews.
 Check out both the Company Reviews and the Interviews to get to know people's experiences.

-4. Hired.com: this site is mostly geared toward software engineers and data scientists.
+4. `Hired <https://hired.com>`_: this site is mostly geared toward software engineers and data scientists.
 If you can get your profile approved, you will be able to enter a reverse auction where companies look at your profile, names a price for you before you start interviewing.
 I haven't used it myself.

-5. AngelList: this is a job posting site that is more focused on startups.
+5. `AngelList <https://angel.co>`_: this is a job posting site that is more focused on startups.
 You can establish a profile there, and browse relevant job openings.

 Types of Skill Sets and Job Functions in Data Science